Find yourself wondering if there’s a better VoIP solution out there for your business?

 OpenPhone is a flexible, affordable VoIP-based business phone system that works seamlessly with all your existing devices.
 You won’t need a desk phone, because the OpenPhone system integrates so easily with your personal phone.

-Let’s dive into how OpenPhone offers everything Ooma and RingCentral do — and then some.
+Let’s dive into how OpenPhone offers everything Ooma vs RingCentral do — and then some.

 1. Simple pricing scales with your team